 Reishi Mushroom (Ganoderma lingzhi)

-Reishi mushroom is another health-boosting alternative that you should add to your pet’s diet.
+Another potent medicinal mushroom for dogs is reishi.
 The mushroom can minimize allergies and reduce inflammation.
 Reishi contains polysaccharides, such as beta-glucans, to strengthen the immune system.
-Antioxidants prevent free radical cell damage, reducing the risk of cancer and heart disease.
-The reishi mushroom possesses anti-cancer compounds that inhibit tumor growth and is said to protect heart and liver function.
+Antioxidants prevent free radical cell damage, which reduces the risk of cancer and heart disease.
+The reishi mushroom possesses anti-cancer compounds that inhibit tumor growth and are said to protect heart and liver function.

 Reishi is not recommended for people or pets with bleeding disorders, low blood pressure, or immune system disorders.
 The medicinal mushroom must not be consumed at least two weeks before surgery to prevent bleeding and poor wound healing.
-Reishi works as a vasodilator, improving blood flow to the heart, but it also increases the risk of excessive bleeding, particularly in pets with these conditions.
+Reishi works as a vasodilator, improving blood flow to the heart, but it also increases the risk of excessive bleeding.

-Blueberry wasn’t given reishi because hemangiosarcoma is considered a bleeding disorder.
+Blueberry wasn’t given reishi because of the risks.
+While Reishi is excellent at slowing cancer growth, it may cause bleeding and interact with chemotherapy.
 It’s always a good idea to talk to your veterinarian before introducing supplements to your pet’s healthcare plan.

 Dosage